Fields of Study: Humanities, Social Sciences, Sciences

 Classes are small, and the courses are designed for UC students.
 You'll attend the program with other UC students and potentially a small number of non-UC students from the US.

-To ensure that students understand the class material, you will complete regular assignments, including presentations, analyses of literature, quizzes, and papers.
-The course material is intentionally interactive, and you will debate with other students and guest speakers.
+You will complete regular assignments, including presentations, analyses of literature, quizzes, and papers.
 Site visits will provide additional opportunities to experience the course material in live settings.

-The faculty members are experts in their fields with international teaching experience, and they reside locally in Sicily.
+The faculty members are experts in their fields with international teaching experience and reside locally in Sicily.

 The Accent center in Sicily provides students on-site support with an academic orientation that outlines academic policy.
 Students will be given helpful advice to get the most out of the experience.